faerryn/fey_neovim/README.md

 ## Help!
 I removed FEY but I still have some FEY plugins loaded
 `rm -rf ~/.local/share/nvim/site/pack/minpac`
 This issue should no longer exist as of f5950d7035, Sep 28 2020
+## Help!
+A crazy project maintainer broke my init.lua :(
+`fey default`
+This should print out the default init.lua, and you can find what got changed